C3driK/Article_api/README.md

 - `terraform apply - To create the resource

-# Creating the Docker image for the Uber app
+# Creating the Docker image for the Api

-In this lab you will create a Docker image to containerize the Uber app.

-## Create The Docker Image

-1. The Dockerfile is already created containing all the required dependencies, use "docker build" to build the image, and "docker run" to run the image in a  docker container locally.
+1. The Dockerfile is already created containing all the required dependencies, use `docker build` to build the image, and `docker run` to run the image in a docker container locally.
-2. To confirm the Docker container is running, run the following command:
-`docker container ls`
+2. To confirm the Docker container is running, run `docker container ls`

 You should now see the container running.